MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 	- **duration**: rounded up to 100ms; also depends on **memory** allocated - e.g. $0.00001667 per GB-second
 - AWS **X-ray** allows you to debug serverless applications (as architecture can get complex)
 - Lambda can do things **globally** (e.g. back up S3 buckets to another S3 bucket)
-- Lambda@Edge
+- **Lambda@Edge**
-  - a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency
+  - a feature of Amazon CloudFront that lets you **run code closer to users of your application**, which improves performance and reduces latency
-  - a scalable solution to segregate different types of users accessing web applications
+  - a scalable solution to **segregate different types of users** accessing web applications
   - By using Lambda@Edge and Kinesis together, you can process real-time streaming data so that you can track and analyze globally-distributed user activity on your website and mobile applications, including clickstream analysis
 - possible [triggers](https://docs.aws.amazon.com/lambda/latest/dg/lambda-services.html)
 	- API Gateway
 	- CloudWatch events
-	- Elatic Load Balancer
+	- Elastic Load Balancer
 	- DynamoDB
 	- Kinesis
 	- SNS